FAQs | High Hill Christian Camp & Retreat

 WHAT NOT TO BRING

-Please note that we will not enforce this guideline as a camp, it is a recommendation that we have set forth and leave it to your discretion, but it is STRONGLY encouraged.
+Please note that we WILL BE enforcing this policy as a camp.
 We have your child’s best interest in mind and ask for no phones because we do believe it’s the most effective way for them to escape the world for a week.
 If you have specific questions or concerns about this topic, please feel free to contact us.

 Other things to leave at home include electronics of any kind (iPod, iPad, MP3 players, etc.), weapons, any food or drink items, and fireworks.
 Other things you may want to leave at home are items of value (like expensive clothes or shoes or irreplaceable items).
 Bringing any drugs, alcohol, or any tobacco product is forbidden and doing so will result in your child being sent home immediately.